 Recommended Country for Entry

-After careful deliberation, UNH has decided to enter the Chinese marketplace.
-With a population that exceeds 1.3 billion people and a land mass much larger than the United States, China's size and scale presents advantages uniquely distinct from any other market (including other Asian markets such as Japan and South Korea) (2009).
+After careful deliberation, the more attractive marketplace is in China.
+With a population that exceeds 1.3 billion people and a land mass much larger than the United States, China's size and scale presents advantages uniquely distinct from any other market (2009).
 China's healthcare market is expected to boom over the next decade, driven by the country's giant economic expansion and its burgeoning senior population (Shih, 2014).
-Based upon are PESTEL analysis, we discovered that entering the Chinese market will be the best opportunity for expansion.
-We anticipate a rise in the private healthcare industry in China but we know with any new change, there will be risk and rewards.
-This segment of the analysis will explain why we selected China over South Korea, what risk are associated with entry in our selected country and what mitigation strategies should be used to make entry a smooth process.
+Based upon the PESTEL analysis, UNH entering the Chinese market will be the best opportunity for expansion.

-Why We Selected China
+China Selection Analysis

 From a political standpoint, the Chinese government is making major strides to alleviate the obstacles in place for private healthcare companies.
 Policymakers are finding the value in lifting restrictions and sanctions on the market which will directly affect the entry of UNH.
 For example, “One major barrier was the regulation barring physicians from working at multiple sites, which made it difficult for small private hospitals to offer an attractive enough salary package for skilled physicians to quit their jobs in the public healthcare sector” (Waldmeir , n.d.).
 Lifting sanctions essentially allows companies to raise the level of competition in the market.

-From an Economic standpoint, China is currently dominating South Korea in most of the statistical categories.
-The economy in China grows at a higher rate, inflation rate is lower and it’s a significant difference between the population of citizens who live under the poverty line.
-That means corporations can operate with less chance of failure in China.
-Probably the most despairing category would be the the difference in population who live under the poverty line.
+From an Economic standpoint, the economy in China grows at a higher rate, inflation rate is lower and it’s a significant difference between the population of citizens who live under the poverty line.
 Around 6% of Chinas citizens live under the poverty line while nearly 15% of South Korea’s population lives under the poverty line.
-That essentially means more people in South Korea will depend on the Government for healthcare their needs.

 Risk of Entering China

-While there are many reasons to choose China versus South Korea, there are factors that make it difficult to enter any emerging market.
-These factors pose a threat to new businesses and they should be carefully analyzed before entry.
 One great risk of entering China is the lack of qualified doctors in their network.
-An article in the South China Morning Post stated, “Yet most, if not all of these additional investments are being built on top of a weak foundation.
-Doctors are chronically overworked and underpaid.
+An article in the South China Morning Post stated, “Doctors are chronically overworked and underpaid.
 Hospital administrators struggle to meet shortfalls between government reimbursement and increasing costs"(Shih, 2014).
 With overworked and underpaid doctors, it increasingly becomes a concern for fraud and bribes within China.

-Another risk of entering the China is the challenges companies’ face actually initiating their infrastructures.
-While regulations have eased there are still the Chinese government have done little to address the growing concerns.
+While regulations have eased there are still the Chinese government have done little to address the growing infrastructure concerns.
 “To actually execute in China, you still find that a lot of foreign companies require some sort of local partner either for real estate or licensing reasons or for access to particular referral services” (Johnson, n.d.).
-Without a healthy business relationship with firms around in the area, it will always be hard to enter without penalty.